-Check our for seasonal discounts
+Check our Special Offers for seasonal discounts

 This delightful cottage, set on the banks of the famous River Tweed is located in the historic centre of the Border Town of Coldstream.

 The cottage has an open plan lounge / dining room with a fully equipped kitchen looks across to the river.
 There are two comfortable sofas so that guests can watch the wall mounted Smart TV.
-Lots of maps and information is provided so that walks and visits can be planned.
+Lots of maps and information are provided so that walks and visits can be planned.
 There is an electric wood burner style stove to give a warm light and extra heat if necessary while relaxing.